marvinwel/Bank_App-with-Database/README.md

-# School Project: Flutter Bank App
+# School Project: Bank App with Oracle Database

 ![App Demo]

 ## About